Easy As Cookies

 • In a large bowl, mix together flour, sugar, cocoa powder, baking soda, and salt.

-• Pour batter into prepared cake pans.
-Bake on the same rack in the middle of your oven, for about 18 minutes at 350F.
-Check a few minutes early; a toothpick inserted into the center of the cake should come out clean.
-Let cakes cool completely before assembling the cake.
+• Divide batter evenly between the two pans.
+Bake on the same rack in the middle of your oven, for about 18-25 minutes at 350F.

 Cream Cheese Peanut Butter Frosting

-• Using a hand mixer (affiliate link), beat cream cheese and butter together until well combined.
+• Using an electric hand mixer (affiliate link), beat cream cheese and butter until creamy.
+Add the peanut butter, and mix until well combined.

 Cake Assembly